Let’s look at the best night vision goggles available in 2019.

 One reviewer calls it “night vision for the masses.”

 This unit can be used handheld, helmet, or weapon mounted.

 It includes an IR illuminator – as most Gen 2 devices do.
-Gen 2 technology (and that includes Gen 2+) really work best with illumination.
+Gen 2 technology (and that includes Gen 2+) really work best with extra illumination.

 It uses easy to procure CR123A batteries.